Social Security Disability Process

-- The first step is the application.
+- Filing the application.
 If you become disabled you can obtain the application form from your local SSA office, by phone or you can go online.
-Over 60% of all initial claims are denied.
+It is estimated that more than 60% of all initial claims are denied.
 If this happens, you can re-file the initial claim or request reconsideration.
 Our office can review your initial claim and advise you on which option would be best.

 Your greatest opportunity for approval comes during the hearing phase.
 An Administrative Law Judge (ALJ) presides over the hearing and, while not required, it is strongly urged that you have legal representation.
 As the hearing is your strongest chance of a getting approved, a skilled and experienced attorney can greatly assist your chances.

 If you are denied again, your last option at this stage is to go before the Appeals Council.
 More often than not they will concur with the ALJ decision.
 If this is the case, you can begin the process again by submitting a new initial appeal.
-We recommend that this is done with representation by a disability attorney to save valuable time.
+Call (888) 421-8705 for counsel from a Sacramento SSD attorney during this process.